Live from the Southern Command in sunny South Florida.

 He is not.

-And I wanted to apologize, Senator Minn.
+And I wanted to apologize, Senator DeMant.

-Jim Dement, not a member of the gang of ten in the Senate.
+Jim DeMent, not a member of the Gang of Ten in the Senate.

-Trisha in Tampa, Florida.
+Tricia in Tampa, Florida.

 Hello.